About OCHA Somalia

 OCHA Somalia structure

-OCHA Somalia comprises five substantive units: coordination, information management, public information. funding coordination as well as the administration and finance unit .
+OCHA Somalia comprises five substantive units: coordination, information management, communications, funding and administration.

 In line with OCHA's mission statement, OCHA Somalia mobilizes and coordinates effective and principled humanitarian action in partnership with national and international actors to: